 The present study proposes an analytical model of these two types of collimation that allows for deriving the main intrinsic features of MPS and KES collimators.
 Monte-Carlo (MC) simulations were performed to evaluate the model and to perform comparisons between the current prototypes developed by IBA and the CLaRyS.

-he proposed analytical model showed that the two types of collimation share, at first order, the same features in terms of detection efficiency and spatial resolution.
+Unlike what can be concluded from previous studies [4,5,6], the proposed analytical model showed that the two types of collimation share, at first order, the same features in terms of detection efficiency and spatial resolution.
 This result confirmed by MC simulations will be followed by the comparison of the prototypes precision in PG profile fall-off retrieval.

 [1] Krimmer Nucl.
 Instr.
 Meth.
 A 2018